deborasantos7/azure-vm/README.md

 </p>

 **4. After the review process, you should see 'Validation Passed' at the top right corner of your screen.
-Once again, hit 'Create' (located at the bottom)**
+Once again, choose 'Create' (located at the bottom)**

 <p align="center">
 <img src="https://github.com/deborasantos7/azure-vm/assets/158119574/bae90687-4f9a-4112-aadc-e0ecf2c65acd">